Financial Assistance and Scholarships

 ~ For the purpose of calculating the admission scores, HKDSE level attainments will be converted to level points where Level 5**=7, 5*=6, 5=5, 4=4, 3=3, 2=2, 1=1 and Unclassified=0.

-You will be awarded a non-academic scholarship if you have met the University's General Entrance Requirements for degree/higher diploma programmes and have very outstanding achievements in a non-academic area (such as art, leadership, music, sports or service) or have applied via the Outstanding Sportsmen Recommendation Scheme (OSRS) or the JUPAS Sub-system for School Principal's Nominations (SPNS).
+You will be awarded a non-academic scholarship if you are a local student who have met the University's General Entrance Requirements for degree/higher diploma programmes and have very outstanding achievements in a non-academic area (such as art, leadership, music, sports or service) or have applied via the Outstanding Sportsmen Recommendation Scheme (OSRS) or the JUPAS Sub-system for School Principal's Nominations (SPNS).
 Recipients are awarded non-academic scholarships for amounts ranging from HK$10,000 to the annual tuition fee, renewable subject to meeting the required conditions.

 Post-entry Scholarships and Prizes